Typotheque Solo Exhibition at the Kunstmuseum Den Haag

 Museum director Benno Tempel asked Typotheque to present not only the process of designing the new logo, but also a selection of other projects from our first two decades.
 The exhibition Typotheque — What You Hear When You Read presents the studio’s work in type design, graphic design, editorial design, publishing, scenography and modern dance.

-On the occasion of the exhibition a bilingual exhibition catalogue with a retrospective essay by Jan Middendorp and a selection of projects both old and new has been published, and is available in hardcopy and online.
+On the occasion of the exhibition a bilingual exhibition catalogue with a retrospective essay by Jan Middendorp and a selection of projects both old and new has been published, and is available online.

 Typotheque — What You Hear When You Read